rybalkinsd/atom/lecture03/presentation/PITCHME.md

 #HSLIDE
 ### Summary
 1. Generics are **compile-time**
-1. Do not use `System.out.println()` for logging
+1. Use **System.out.println()** for user interaction, do not use for logging
-1. Use logger
+1. Use logger for logging
 1. Use most appropriate data structure
+1. Know your data structure's insides: ArrayList,LinkedList,HashSet,HashMap
-1. General contract
+1. General contract (hashCode/equals)

 #HSLIDE